BasedAgents/smart-contracts/docs/FAQ.md

 5. Begin the token distribution through the bonding curve

 ### What are the costs involved in launching an Agent?
+Please refer to our [Tokenomics documentation](./Tokenomics.md) for detailed fee structures.
+In summary:
 - Agent Creation Fee: 100 BAG
 - Gas costs for deployment (subsidized for pool creation)
 - Graduation Fee: 525 BAG (paid when transitioning to Uniswap)